adesandr/GliderThrow_Meter/docs/hardware-design/index.rst

 ESD protection is done using a SP0503BAHTG from littlefuse as recommended on the datasheet.

-VEREGINN, VDD & VIO pins are tied to +3.3V, and also RSTB pin as recommended on the datasheet.
+VEREGIN, VDD & VIO pins are tied to +3.3V, and also RSTB pin as recommended on the datasheet.

 Two decoupling capacitors are also used.